tientong98/OLearyVaidyaLab-UICL/Rest/README.md

+Analysis folder: Code of various group statistical tests, after rsFCs (using the Extended Power atlas) have been computed and extracted.

-Step-by-step analysis was detailed below.
+Step-by-step analysis (raw -> subject level analysis) was detailed below.

 # BIDSification